surfer190/fixes/docs/python/create-and-publish-a-python-package-to-pypi.md

 Pypi (said py-pee-aye) - package repository for python maintainers

-A package - A module, class or functions that you deploy for other users
+A package - A collection of modules that you can deploy for other users

 ### Contents of a package